jdiasn/jdiasn.github.io/content/posts/profPost1.rst

 	:align: right

-The figure above shows spatial difference for VIIRS and MODIS AOT data on June, 2014.
+The figure above shows the spatial difference for VIIRS and MODIS AOT data for June, 2014.
-The result collection is hosted in `AOT Results`_.
+The collection of results for this project is hosted in `AOT Results`_.

 .. _AOT Results: http://gauss.geofisica.ufrn.br/~ionosfera/zedias/aot/